 Back to Don's Maps

 La Quina is a Neanderthal site located in the Charente region of south-western France.
-The artisans of the La Quina Mousterian industry type (thick asymmetric tools transformed many times) had a particular way of life: they were hunters specializing in the hunt for Reindeer or Bison, and they moved following the herds.
+The artisans of the La Quina Mousterian industry type (thick asymmetric tools transformed many times) had a particular way of life.
+They were hunters specialising in the hunt for reindeer or bison, and they moved following the herds.
 Their prey was generally transported, either all or in part, back to their base camps, caves or shelters.
 The primary site (or Station Amont) originally consisted of an accumulation of deposits of more than seven metres deep which extended for approximately 100 metres at the base of a limestone cliff.
 The area around La Quina is characterised by limestone cliffs cut by the Voultron River which still flows through the area today, as well as shallow rockshelters resulting from differential weathering of the limestone.

 The area around La Quina is characterised by limestone cliffs cut by the Voultron River which still flows through the area today and shallow rockshelters resulting from differential weathering of the limestone.
 The primary site (or Station Amont) originally consisted of an accumulation of deposits of more than seven metres deep which extended for approximately 100 metres at the base of a limestone cliff.